Multi-Talented Business Leader

 Growing the MicroCare Team

-Through the years Heather has watched the company grow, but is most proud of the people who have found their callings at MicroCare.
+Through the years Heather has watched the company grow, but what makes her the most proud is the people who have found their callings at MicroCare.
 “I’m very pleased we have so many people who built a career here,” she said.
-“Many started in entry-level positions and through their hard work and dedication, have become invaluable members of our team”.
+“Many managers and supervisors started in entry-level positions and through their hard work and dedication, have become invaluable members of our team”.

 Heather left MicroCare in 1998 to earn a business degree from Emmanuel College in Boston.

 “After graduation, I worked for what is now Oxford Health,” she recalled.
-“I was the quality supervisor and it is where I learned about health insurance and the importance of quality programs and standardized procedures.”
+“I was the quality supervisor and that’s where I learned about health insurance and the importance of quality programs and standardized procedures.”